-If Respondent fails to file Petition for Fitness Determination in accordance with Article 5.2, then Enforcement Counsel must dismiss the investigation as not warranting further action and CFP Board will deem Respondent's application for CFP® certification to be withdrawn, with result that Respondent would need to file a new application if Respondent intends to pursue CFP® certification.
+If Respondent fails to file Petition for Fitness Determination in accordance with Article 5.2, then Enforcement Counsel must dismiss the investigation as not warranting further action and file with the DEC a Withdrawal of the Fitness Notice.
+CFP Board will deem Respondent's application for CFP® certification to be withdrawn, with the result that Respondent wouldwill need to file a new application if Respondent intends to pursue CFP® certification.